conancat/mongoose-redis-cache/readme.md

 	mongooseRedisCache(mongoose, {
        cache: true
      })

-REQUIRED
+OPTIONAL
-Set cache to true if you need to enable caching.
+Set cache to true if you need to enable caching for all collections.
-This is different from the original branch

 ### redisCache: Boolean

     ExampleSchema.set('redisCache', true)

-REQUIRED
+OPTIONAL
 Call this function on whatever collection you want to cache.
 You don't have to use this on every collection, right?
 Pick and choose your collections wisely, you shall.